At the start of the pandemic, I lost my job, around the time we reached financial independence.

+Happy 2018, y’all!
 As I’m writing this, Fergus, Fluffster, and I are currently sitting (and one of us is whining) in a Red Roof Inn wondering what the weird sound coming from the bathroom is.
 [Future Felicity here: still no clue what that sound was…] What do two nerds who don’t celebrate Christmas do withContinue reading “2017 Recap, 2018 Goals, and a Guest Post”

 We started this year dedicating ourselves to $2,680 in charitable donations, ten times our previous, pitiful contributions.
 Just a few days ago we officially fully funded our donor-advised fund, meaning we could theoretically maintain that $2,680 each year for the rest of our lives (we haven’t touched on too many specifics of our spending onContinue reading “Donating a Year’s Salary to Our Donor-Advised Fund”

+First off, can we all agree that “How to Be Everything” is an amazing title for a book?
 If you read enough self-help or management books, after a while they all seem to be just the same message repackaged over and over again (Not that anything can be totally original, but you know what IContinue reading “Is Every FIRE-Seeker a Multipotentialite?”